xreaptory/AI-Integrated-Crawler/README.md

 ## Features

 - Animated white-on-black Tkinter GUI with live logs, progress pulse, and sortable results table.
-- Goal-aware filter that parses the user prompt, extracts the essential terms, and keeps only pages that match enough of them.
+- Goal-aware heuristics parse the user prompt, highlight the essential terms, and annotate how well each page overlaps with them.
-- Salary extraction and ranking so high-paying job listings surface first whenever the goal emphasises compensation.
 - Embedding-based duplicate detection prevents reprocessing pages with near-identical content.
 - Skips the landing page in the ranked results while still using it to establish the crawl goal.
 - Respects `robots.txt` and stays on the starting domain by default.
 - Uses `sentence-transformers` embeddings to infer an initial goal from the landing page when no goal is supplied.
 - Ranks follow-up links by semantic similarity between their anchor text and the goal embedding.
-- Summarises each visited page with the most relevant sentences, extracted keywords, and salary snippets when available.
+- Summarises each visited page with relevant sentences and extracted keywords, with optional AI assistance.
+- Optional OpenAI-powered summaries boost recall: provide an API key to get concise AI summaries and relevance overrides.

 ## Installation